What To Do

 Gorilla trekking

 With a gorilla population of about 335 gorillas, Bwindi in Uganda is home to nearly half of all known mountain gorillas.
 The National Park is a thick jungle, covering a steep upland terrain of ridges and valleys.
 It makes gorilla trekking a challenging experience and one you should prepare for.
 You meet early in the morning and hand in a copy of your passport so that the Uganda Wildlife Authority guides can sort everyone into groups taking their age into account.
 Each group is allocated a guide and gorilla family to track.
 You listen to a briefing before departing.
-Sometime the trek starts at the briefing point and sometimes you will need a lift to the start point - it depends on where your family is located.
+Sometime the trek starts at the briefing point and sometimes you will need a lift to the start point – it depends on where your family is located.
 Often you need to walk for 4-5 hours to see a family group (depending where the gorillas have moved to within the park).
 When you find the gorillas you are allowed one hour with them.
-When we last visited in August we trekked for around 2 hours each way covering a distance of around 12 km.
+When we last visited we trekked for around 2 hours each way covering a distance of around 14 km.
 We recommend you hire a porter as this helps the local community.
-Porters cost $15 US.
+Porters cost $15 US (at time of writing).
 They will carry your back pack and help you on the steep sections.
-Your guides greatly appreciate (but do not expect a tip) - we recommend giving around $20 US per trekker to the head guide for dividing up.
+Your guides greatly appreciate (but do not expect a tip) – we recommend giving around $20 US per trekker to the head guide for dividing up.
 The guides do a great job and work hard to ensure you have the best experience possible.
-You can do this when you arrive back at the finish point.** If you would like to meet the Gorilla Doctors (vets) please ask for details.
+You can do this when you arrive back at the finish point.It is also possible to arrange a visit to the Gorilla Doctors (vets) depending on where you are staying and your itinerary.

 Lake breaks

 What could be better after all your efforts in the forest than some time to relax with a beautiful lake view?
-The lakes in Uganda's south-west enjoy stunning vistas.
-There are plenty of activities should you fancy but for us it's lovely to take time out, sit on the balcony and watch the world go by.
-We love Lake Mutanda and Lake Bunyonyi.
+The lakes in Uganda’s south-west enjoy stunning vistas.

 Chimp tracking